Ekkehard-Schulze/precision-temperature-logger/README.md

 and plotly packages as well as with standard spreadsheet

 processing.
-Logging intervals can be set in a settings.txt
+The user can specify the logging interval

-file on the SD-card.
+in a settings.txt file on the SD-card.

 We use 'Adafruit Feather 32u4 Adalogger #2795' as the controller